 The same principle here applies to people who use NRT products.
 There are people who have quit this way.
 Again, it is a small percentage of the long-term ex-users out there, but they do exist.
 An individual who pulled it off this way will also feel that it is a great method for quitting.
 But again, this method works for a small percentage of people who try it and if you look into real world long-term quits you will have a very hard time finding many people who actually successfully got off nicotine this way.

-How did the people you know quit smoking?
+- How did the former smokers you know quit smoking?